hansaniperera/Rental-Management/README.md

 ## Overview
 The Car Rental System is a Python-based CLI(Command-Line-Interface) application designed to manage a car rental service.
 This system allows adding, updating, and deleting cars, managing customer bookings, and where maintaining user roles of Admins and Customers.
-The application is built with SQLite as the database, since it is lightweight and easy to set up as this is a simple application.
+This also includes an innovative feature to calculate rental fee discount based on rental counts and user preference.The application is built with SQLite as the database, since it is lightweight and easy to set up as this is a simple application.

 ## Table of Contents